Uppal-Manvir/graphrag-chatbot/README.md

 ---

-Known Limitations
+## Known Limitations / Future Improvements

+**Scaling:**
-Scaling: Dev tiers (Free/Basic) are low-throughput; upgrade for high traffic.
+Dev tiers (Free/Basic) are low-throughput; upgrade for high traffic.

+**Costs:**
-Costs: Azure Search and OpenAI usage can accrue charges—monitor your subscription and consider local OSS for dev.
+Azure Search and OpenAI usage can accrue charges—monitor your subscription and consider local OSS for dev.
+Gets very expensive fast

+**Scraping:**
+Due to scraping off of production URL had to work around cloudflare bot protection blocking, could not use default requests to get sites had to go through selenium and headed.
+This caused issues that would not happen with a local version including scraping being slow as it goes through the site in a BFS search finding all URL's.
+If we had a case where we had access to local version of made with nestle scraping could be a lot more efficent data for graphs and embedding would be complete without missing sections from taking so long all in all calling for way better responses from the chatbot.

+**Incrimental re-ingestion:**
+Right now we re-scrape and re-embed on every run; a change-feed or webhook-driven pipeline would allow only new/updated pages to be processed, saving cost and time.

+ **Runtime Graph Editing**
+Allow administrators to add nodes/edges via a simple API (e.g. `POST /graph/node`, `POST /graph/edge`) so the knowledge graph can be enriched without re-ingesting everything.